Wake Up Call (Maroon 5 song): Music video

 The music video for "Wake Up Call" is directed by Jonas Åkerlund and was filmed in Los Angeles in July 2007.
 The video is presented as a trailer for an imaginary NC-17-rated film.
 It features Adam Levine's leading lady for the video, Kim Smith, talking with the suspicious Levine, asking for his forgiveness since she had sex with another man whom Levine doesn't know and who serves as the antagonist.
 As the video progresses, Levine arrives home and hears noises coming from the bedroom.
 He kicks down the door and catches his girlfriend cheating on him with the other man (played by Jeremy Sisto).
 As his girlfriend tries to break up the fight while attempting to explain the reason of her infidelity, Levine immediately shoots him in the chest, killing him in the process while his girlfriend watched in horror as her lover dies.
 Levine covers up the body and drags it out of the bedroom.
-The rest of the video centers around the other members of Maroon 5 whom they committed different crimes, while Levine and Smith are going through an elaborate plan to cover up the murder.
+The rest of the video centers around the other members of Maroon 5 who committed different crimes, while Levine and Smith are going through an elaborate plan to cover up the murder.
 At the end of the video, Levine gets arrested and taken to custody.

 Director's cut version

-A director's cut version of the video includes additional scenes from the original video, with James Valentine giving the finger while getting a mug shot and the ending scene where Levine getting sentenced to death for the murder.
+A director's cut version of the video includes additional scenes from the original video, with Maroon 5 guitarist James Valentine giving the finger while getting a mug shot and the ending scene where Levine is getting sentenced to death for the murder.